OE4T/meta-tegra/README.md

 PLEASE NOTE
 -----------

-* Machine names for NVIDIA development kits have changed to align with the new naming in L4T R32.5.x.

 * CUDA 10.2 supports up through gcc 8 only.
 Pre-built binaries in the BSP appear to be compatible with gcc 7 and 8 **only**.